campbell17/campbell17-v2/journal/draft-untitled.md

 The Magic Touch

 I have this camera.
 It's a Canon 7D.
 Released in 2009, the 7D was marketed as a semi-professional DSLR camera with an 18 megapixel sensor and Full HD (1080p) video capabilities.
 I bought mine in 2011 and mostly used it to shoot home movies.
 Today, 12 years and 9 months later, it obediently sits on a tripod all day broadcasting my face across the internet for Zoom calls.
 There's a hint of overkill that surrounds the idea of asking a $1699 camera to do a job a $25 webcam from Amazon can do.
-But it's not like I bought it specifically for this purpose.
-I turned something I wasn't using into something I was.
+But I didn't buy for this.
+For years it's been sitting in my camera case in suspended animation.
+I'd stopped shooting home movies and my iPhone is good enough for the vacation pictures I'll never look at again, so by utilizing my fancypants DLSR as a webcam, I turned something I wasn't using into something I was.
 But there's a catch.

+It's old, by technology standards.
+So getting it to play nice as a webcam, a purpose for which is was not designed, takes some modifications and a deft touch.

+The modifications seem straightforward: buy an AC adapter so it doesn't have to run on a battery and set the Auto Power Off function to "Off" in the camera settings.
+Well...

+After _some_ number of minutes, the camera turns off anyway.
+The maximum setting in the menu is 30 minutes, which is too short for most meetings.
+A customary browse of the internet reveals others with this same problem, but no useful solution materializes.
+Dead in the water already.
+Here's where my brain goes next: "It's supposed to work.
+So it must work.
+Let's see how exact this Auto Off thing is."
+A test is needed.
+The smallest thing first.
+Let's set it for 1 minute and see if it actually shuts itself off.

 When we can't get something working, how many times do we retry before we give up?